 Indicator 38 Percentage of new development in accordance with the Development Strategy, i.e. directing development to existing sustainable settlements.
 Target Various targets as set out in DS1 Related Policy Key Statement DS1 - Development Strategy Result The Core Strategy was adopted in December 2014 and since this date all applications have been determined against the policies set out in the plan.
 The Council reviews appeal decisions, especially in those applications where the spatial strategy is considered as an issue.
-There have been no decisions that would warrant concern regarding the strategy, which is being upheld by Inspector's.
+There have been no decisions that would warrant concern regarding the strategy, which is being upheld by Planning Inspectors.

 Table 4.12 of the adopted Core Strategy sets out the residual numbers of dwellings for Principal Settlements and Tier One settlements, based on the as determined at 31st March 2014.
-The position updated to 31st March 2016 is as follows:
+The position updated to 31st March 2017 is shown in the following table.